Jgfrausing/basecaller-p10/README.md

     * For example `http://127.0.0.1:<port>/?token=<token>`
     * Figure out the id of the node you are running on by looking in your prompt.
       * Its name will be something like `kbargs15@student.aau.dk@nv-ai-fe<id>:~$`.
-    * Make a note of these/save three pieces of information: id, port, and token
+    * Make save these three pieces of information: id, port, and token
 12. Detach (exit without kill) from the tmux terminal: press `ctrl+b` and then `d`
 13. Connect to the Jupyter Lab in your browser
     * While being on the AAU network, connect to: `http://nv-ai-<id>.srv.aau.dk:<port>/lab?token=<token>`